Banu Mushtaq

 • International Booker Prize (2025) for Heart Lamp: Selected Stories, translated by Deepa Bhasthi

-AdvocacyInvolved in various social justice movements and has written extensively on issues related to women, Muslims, farmers, and Dalits.
+AdvocacyInvolved in various social justice movements since the 1980s, challenging fundamentalism and social injustices.
+Advocate for Muslim women's rights, including their right to enter mosques and wear hijab in schools.
+Has written extensively on issues related to women, Muslims, farmers, and Dalits.
+Associated with the Bandaya Sahitya movement in the 1970s.

 Some Lesser Known Facts